Conference on Academic Research in Education (CARE)

 Click the above picture to watch the video

-Sponsored by the University of Nevada at Las Vegas' (UNLV) College of Education, 2019 will mark the third annual CARE conference.
+Sponsored by the University of Nevada at Las Vegas' (UNLV) College of Education, 2020 will mark the fourth annual CARE conference.
 This event brings together scholars from around the U.S. and abroad in order to present scholarship related to a variety of contexts, including theory, practice, empirical research, and conceptual advancement.
 All presentations will address subjects specifically related to education, broadly defined, such as P-12 teacher education, higher education, educational psychology, adult education, special education, school counseling, school psychology, school climate, policy, TESL, literacy, online learning, educational technology, and others.

 CARE is a juried, national research conference, meaning that presentation proposals undergo peer-review prior to potential acceptance for presentation.
 CARE is a robust conference with ample opportunities to exchange theoretical ideas, share research results, help advance practice, make collaborative connections, and learn from one another’s scholarship.